-Perhaps one of the most controversial and potentially dangerous psychological diagnoses is the so-called "Multiple Personality Disorder" (MPD), which was reclassified as "Dissociative Identity Disorder" (DID) in the current version of the DSM (i.e., the Diagnostic and Statistical Manual of Mental Disorders, 4th.
-Edition; better known as the DSM-IV).
+Perhaps one of the most controversial and potentially dangerous psychological diagnoses is the so-called "Multiple Personality Disorder" (MPD), which was reclassified as "Dissociative Identity Disorder" (DID) in previous version of the DSM (i.e., the Diagnostic and Statistical Manual of Mental Disorders, 4th.
+Edition; better known as the DSM-IV, and retained in the current edition, the DSM-5).

 Briefly, MPD or DID involves several features, chief of which is the presence of two or more distinct identities or personality states, each with its own enduring pattern of thinking, perceiving and relating.
 In the vast majority of these cases, there is a reported history of extreme anxiety, usually stemming from traumatic abuse or neglect.